 Upon successful completion of the EJM Program, the Chatham-Kent Police Service will be notified via a final report; the criminal charges will be withdrawn and the involved youth will not generate a formal criminal record.
 However, if the youth is noncompliant in the program/does NOT successfully complete the Measures laid out and agreed upon, the file will be returned to Police as unsuccessful, and could result in further action.

-This program is funded by the Ministry of Children and Youth Services
+This program is funded by the Ministry of Children, Community and Social Services